Learn About Uninsured And Underinsured Compensation In North Carolina

 North Carolina laws require drivers to carry a minimum amount of insurance.
 Alarmingly, about eight percent of drivers in the state are uninsured, in violation of the statutes.
 Many more lack enough insurance to adequately cover a serious accident.
 However, you still have options if you are hit by an uninsured or underinsured driver.

-Hensley Cloninger, P.C. has helped personal injury victims for 29 years.
+Hensley Cloninger & Greer, P.C., has helped personal injury victims for more than 30 years.
 Our lawyers think outside the box to obtain fair compensation when handling complicated auto accident claims.
 Our goal is to recover the damages you deserve regardless of the insurance coverage of the other driver.

 The North Carolina minimum mandatory insurance requirements for licensing a vehicle in the state are:

 - $30,000 for bodily injury to one person in a single accident

 - $60,000 for bodily injury to two or more people per accident

 - $25,000 to cover property damage in one incident

 In addition to the liability coverage required by law, you may consider purchasing other types of auto insurance policies, such as: